saurabhdash/GCN_Partitioning/README.md

 python TrialModel.py
 ```
 ## Limitations
-Can only handle small graphs.
-Custom Sparse backward method in utils.py needs debugging.
+Has only been tested on small custom graphs.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)